kraftcoding/Hangfire-OPC-Labs-v1.x/README.md

 # Hangfire-OPC-Labs_.NET-4.8

-Solution containing MVC application with Hangfire (includes a console and Windows server project for Hangfire).
+This solution contains a standard .NET 4.8 MVC project by which the Hangfire server	 is managed.
+It includes two projects, a console application for tests and a windows service project.

 ## Requirements